doivglser/mindevenviro-fanciful/README.md

 ° For Debian GNU/Linux.

-° Change MAC - Addresses, to obtain a new IP, "ctrl+C" quit's and revert the connected interface, to vendor's MAC - Address.
+° Changes MAC - Addresses, to obtain a new IP, "ctrl+C" quit's and revert the connected interface, to vendor's MAC - Address.

-° Syntaxcheck with "pychecker", "perl -wc" and "shellcheck"
+° Checks syntax with "pychecker", "perl -wc" and "shellcheck"

 ° Restart Server's